Get the full, updated Good Morning America book club book list here, with bonus videos and personal recommendations for the best GMA books.

 The Push by Ashley Audrain

-In The Push, Blythe wishes to be the perfect mother to baby Violet — something she herself never had.
-But, something seems wrong with Violet, and Blythe’s husband thinks she’s imagining things.
+In The Push, Blythe is the daughter of a very imperfect mother and now wishes to be better to her own daughter, Violet.
+But, something seems wrong with Violet and Blythe begins resenting her.
+Blythe's husband thinks she's just imagining things.

-When their son Sam is born, Blythe shares a blissful connection with him.
-But, when their lives are changed in an instant, Blythe must face what’s really true.
+When their son Sam is born, however, Blythe shares the most blissful connection with him.
+But then, their lives are then tragically changed in an instant, and Blythe must face what's right and wrong with herself and the women in her family.

 How the One-Armed Sister Sweeps Her House by Cherie Jones